BenchmarkXPRT/AIXPRT/Tensorflow_TensorRT/AIXPRT/Modules/Deep-Learning/Readme.md

 2. Install dependencies:

    a.
-If using NVidia Discrete GFX
+If using Nvidia Discrete GFX

    * Install [CUDA 10](https://developer.nvidia.com/cuda-downloads)
    * Restart the system after installing CUDA 10
-   * NOTE : Requires NVIDIA Driver release 410.xx.However,these drivers are installed during CUDA installation and no 		    seperate driver installation is requiered.
+   * Note: Requires NVIDIA Driver release 410.xx.However,these drivers are installed during CUDA installation and no 		    seperate driver installation is requireed.
    * Install docker and nvidia-docker <br />
 	 => Install docker: <br />
 	 		1. To aid with the docker installation, type the following to get you Ubuntu version and name: